-- (h) All small power stations must provide protection against abnormal distribution system conditions, as specified in clause 3.3.3.8, on one or more phases. - (i) All small power stations that have an export limit shall have directional (export) power or directional current limits set appropriate to the export limit. - (j) All small power stations must have loss of AC and DC auxiliary supply protection, which must immediately trip all switches that depend on that supply for operation of their protection, except where the auxiliary supply is duplicated in which case the failure may be alarmed in accordance with clause 3.6.12. - (k) Where synchronisation is time limited, the small power station must be disconnected by an independent timer - (l) Generating units that are only operated in parallel with the distribution system during rapid bumpless transfer must be protected by an independent timer that will disconnect the generating unit from the distribution system if the bumpless transfer is not successfully completed.
+- (i) All small power stations that have an export limit shall have reverse power or directional current limits set appropriate to the export limit. - (j) All small power stations must have loss of AC and DC auxiliary supply protection, which must immediately trip all switches that depend on that supply for operation of their protection. - (k) Where synchronisation is time limited, the small power station must be disconnected by an independent timer - (l) Generating units that are only operated in parallel with the distribution system during rapid bumpless transfer must be protected by an independent timer that will disconnect the generating unit from if the bumpless transfer successfully completed.
 Automatic transfer switches must comply with AS 60947.6.2 (2004).
-For the avoidance of doubt generating units covered by this clause need not comply with subclauses (f) to (k) of this clause 3.6.10.1.
+For the avoidance of doubt generating units covered by this clause need not comply with subclauses (f) to (k) of this clause 3.6.101.